mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Returns → drjit.llvm.ad.Float:
         *no description available*

+.. py:function:: mitsuba.cie_d65(wavelength)

+    Evaluate the CIE D65 illuminant spectrum given a wavelength in nanometers, normalized to ensures that it integrates to a luminance of 1.0.

+    Parameter ``wavelength`` (drjit.llvm.ad.Float):
+        *no description available*

+    Returns → drjit.llvm.ad.Float:
+        *no description available*

 .. py:function:: mitsuba.coordinate_system(n)

     Complete the set {a} to an orthonormal basis {a, b, c}